arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 # Keep your team up to date on production data changes

 It is not uncommon for Ruby developers to manipulate production data via Rails console.
 Sometimes it is just necessary.
-The crucial thing is to leave track of what commands have we issued.
+The crucial thing is to leave a trace of what commands have we issued.
 - Maybe we would be asked to do similar modifications again in the feature.
 - Maybe something would go wrong and we will have to analyze what.
 - Maybe we just want to keep our teammates informed on what is going on.